The History and Risks of Reinforcement Learning and Human Feedback: The Origins of Reward Models: Costs vs. Rewards vs. Preferences

 \subsection{Specifying objectives: from logic of utility to reward functions}

 The optimization of RLHF explicitly relies only on reward models.
-In order to get to using rewards as an optimization target, RLHF presupposes the convergence of ideas from preferences, rewards, and costs.
+In order to use rewards as an optimization target, RLHF presupposes the convergence of ideas from preferences, rewards, and costs.
 Models of preference, reward functions, and cost landscapes all are tools used by different fields to describe a notion of relative goodness of specific actions and/or states in the domain.
-The history of these three framings dates back to the origins or probability theory and decision theory.
-In 1662, \textit{The Port Royal Logic} introduces the notion of decision making quality~\citep{arnauld1861port}: \begin{quote} To judge what one must do to obtain a good or avoid an evil, it is necessary to consider not only the good and evil in itself, but also the probability that it happens or does not happen. \end{quote} To summarize a substantial literature, this theory has developed along with modern scientific thinking, starting with Bentham's utilitarian \textit{Hedonic Calculus}, arguing that everything could be weighed~\citep{bentham1823hedonic}.
+The history of these three framings dates back to the origins of probability theory and decision theory.
+In 1662, \textit{The Port Royal Logic} introduced the notion of decision making quality~\citep{arnauld1861port}: \begin{quote} To judge what one must do to obtain a good or avoid an evil, it is necessary to consider not only the good and evil in itself, but also the probability that it happens or does not happen. \end{quote} This theory has developed along with modern scientific thinking, starting with Bentham's utilitarian \textit{Hedonic Calculus}, arguing that everything in life could be weighed~\citep{bentham1823hedonic}.
 The first quantitative application of these ideas emerged in 1931 with Ramsey's \textit{Truth and Probability}~\citep{ramsey2016truth}.